alohamujeeb/alohamujeeb.github.io/docs/embsys-drobot/modem-manager.md

 If you're using NetworkManager, it will call ModemManager automatically when using a mobile broadband profile.

 ---
-Ignore this section...this is yet to be written...some links for my personal reference till I complete this section
+Ignore this section as well...this is yet to be written...some links for my personal reference till I complete this section

 for modes
 [To be exploredReference](https://spotpear.com/wiki/RM520N-GL.html)